aturkewi/cancan_readme/README.md

 ```
 This will let the user `:read` any `Project` whose `category`'s `visible` column is `true`.

-CanCan doesn't make any assumptions about how you've stored permission information in your user model.
+CanCanCan doesn't make any assumptions about how you've stored permission information in your user model.
 It's up to you to add the appropriate fields to support your authorization scheme.

 ## A simple scheme

-Here is a basic CanCan Ability class for a message board.
+Here is a basic CanCanCan Ability class for a message board.

 The rules are: anyone can post.
 Registered users can edit their post after posting (but not delete it).
 Moderators can do anything to any post.
 ```ruby